haubna/PhysicsMod/OCEAN.md

 `shadow` stages.
 Do not add a separate versioned ocean file or include a Physics Mod file.
 Physics Mod detects the `PHYSICS_OCEAN_V3` references and supplies all functions needed: two functions for the vertex stage and one for the fragment stage.
-This adds support for both ocean rendering techniques.
+This adds support for both ocean rendering techniques (legacy and FFT).

 ## Vertex stage